splunk/observability-workshop/content/en/s4r/2-initial-tour/2-apm-home.md

 {{% /notice %}}

-Lets Continue on to APM.
+Lets Continue on to RUM.